-How To Make Money As A Fashion Designer
+Have You Wondered How To Make Money as a Fashion Designer?

-It's a NEW year, NEW decade and for me here at Terina Nicole Design Studio, a NEW format!
-For eons I've been a mentor to emerging designers helping them gain clarity, create business plans, get into fashion design colleges, launch their businesses, etc. to the extent that I was bombarded with so many seeking guidance that I wrote a book to help: Envision: The Young Accessory Designer's Guide to Collection Development.
+For eons I've been a mentor to emerging designers helping them gain clarity, create business plans, get into fashion design colleges, launch their businesses, etc. to the extent that I was bombarded with so many seeking guidance that I wrote a book to help: Envision: The Young Accessory Designer's Guide to Collection Development over a decade ago.
 And most recently I founded a fashion design makerspace in Camden, NJ to give back to the community.

-But the more I teach eco-design workshops, the more I am asked to help young designers get started in the industry so starting now, I will dedicate a ton of content to do just that.
-And when I say content, it will go beyond blog posts.
+But the more I teach design workshops, the more I am asked to help young designers get started making money in the fashion industry so I do plan to make more content to do just that.

-You don't understand how often I meet an adult doing a job that they may not enjoy because they wanted a career in fashion but their parents FORBID them stating it isn't going to be a reliable source of income.
+It makes me sad how often I meet an adult doing a job that they do not enjoy because they wanted a career in fashion but their parents FORBID them to do so, stating that it isn't going to be a reliable source of income.
 Even last week at the dentist, the dental hygienist said these exact words!
-She was so sad that she didn't follow her dreams.
+She was so mad that she didn't follow her dreams.
 I found it so odd because unlike being a dental hygienist which only offers one source of income: a paycheck from a dental office; a fashion designer can earn so many streams of income at once.

 Want more inspiration, industry information and career guidance as an emerging fashion designer?
-Join my mailing list to be the first to know when my Fashion Industry podcast & online community launches!
+Join my mailing list below to get updates!